Is a Correction Looming Ahead for Avaya Holdings Corp. (AVYA)

 Sponsored

-The average price from analysts is $0.98, which is $0.54 above the current price.
-AVYA currently public float of 83.40M and currently shorts hold a 17.97% ratio of that float.
-Today, the average trading volume of AVYA was 9.19M shares.
+AVYA currently public float of 84.66M and currently shorts hold a 17.70% ratio of that float.
+Today, the average trading volume of AVYA was 9.84M shares.

 AVYA’s Market Performance

-AVYA stocks went down by -4.19% for the week, with a monthly drop of -74.94% and a quarterly performance of -86.81%, while its annual performance rate touched -96.77%.
-The volatility ratio for the week stands at 9.34% while the volatility levels for the past 30 days are set at 16.03% for Avaya Holdings Corp.
-The simple moving average for the period of the last 20 days is -46.00% for AVYA stocks with a simple moving average of -94.39% for the last 200 days.
+AVYA stocks went up by 16.34% for the week, with a monthly drop of -63.59% and a quarterly performance of -83.31%, while its annual performance rate touched -96.01%.
+The volatility ratio for the week stands at 17.55% while the volatility levels for the past 30 days are set at 17.69% for Avaya Holdings Corp.
+The simple moving average for the period of the last 20 days is -22.99% for AVYA stocks with a simple moving average of -92.98% for the last 200 days.

 Analysts’ Opinion of AVYA